Like Water for Chocolate | A Novel of food and magical realism

 She also introduces food as the head element of magical realism, the genre in which Like Water for Chocolate fits.
 Tita, through her preparations, instills her feelings into food and infuses them to those who eat it.
-In the magical realism, supernatural phenomena are presented as a reality, and the author brings the reader to accept them even if they aren’t true.
+In magical realism, supernatural phenomena are presented as a reality, and the author brings the reader to accept them even if they aren’t true.

 Tita is a goddess

-As in Isabel Allende‘s novel The House of the Spirits, in Esquivel’s romance women dominate the strand of magical realism.
-The narrative is based upon the relationship between Tita and her mother, but the author tries to elevate the story by giving it a more complex setting.
+As in Isabel Allende‘s novel The House of the Spirits, in Esquivel’s romance women, dominate the strand of magical realism.
+The narrative is based on the relationship between Tita and her mother, but the author tries to elevate the story by giving it a more complex setting.
 She sets her book at the beginning of the twentieth century.
 During that time, the revolutionary uprisings shook Mexico – it was a historical period well known for the crucial women’s participation.
 She uses the Mexican Revolution to investigate gender identity and how every character manages liberty.

-Esquivel chooses a particular character – Gertrudis, Tita’s older sister – to better describe how a woman should be involved in history.
+Esquivel chooses a particular character – Gertrudis, Tita’s older sister – to describe better how a woman should be involved in history.
 This character eats Tita’s cooking and runs away from home with a captain from the army.
 She becomes a general in the Revolution and represents an invitation to other women to embrace the rebellion.

 While Gertrudis is a symbolic character, Tita is a sort of soldier, even if not in the narrow sense of the word.
-The writer describes her as a mythological figure, most similar to Toci, an Aztec goddess representing the female creative power.
+The writer describes her as a mythological figure, most similar to Toci, an Aztec goddess representing female creative power.